Tuberculosis Symptoms, Causes & Risk Factors

 Tuberculosis is an infection caused by bacteria.
 It's spread through the air—when an infected person coughs, sneezes, laughs, etc. However, it is not easy to become infected with tuberculosis.
 Usually a person has to be close to someone with TB disease for a long period of time.
 TB is usually spread between family members, close friends, and people who work or live together.
 TB is spread most easily in closed spaces over a long period of time.

-Most cases of active TB result from the activation of old infections in people with impaired immune systems.
-People with active TB will display symptoms and can spread the disease to others.
+Most cases of active TB result from the activation of latent TB infections or old infections in people with impaired immune systems.
+People with clinically active TB will often but not always display symptoms and can spread the disease to others.

 What Are the Risk Factors of TB?